 Um, OK.
 So Locke and Jefferson invented property, and humans are animals (DO NOT TELL DENNIS PRAEGER THIS).
 We’re still not getting to the part where Obummer enslaves us all with healthcare or debt or something.
 Let’s keep going.
 (Readers, we’re doing you a solid here and skipping over the approximately one million paragraphs that wouldn’t be out of place in a sophomore philosophy class.
 Sample sentence: “Slavery is self-refuting, as it contradicts the foundation of property rights, namely that a human being owns himself.”
 Thank us later.)
 After the “reading Locke while high and then writing about it” portion of the article passes, we get to the super-duper well-reasoned conclusion:

 Jefferson was a man who opposed slavery at its root — its incompatibility with the basis of private property, namely individual sovereignty — but who found himself unable to undo the societal wrong in his lifetime, or even to extricate his own life from its taint.
 His ideas and his words paved the way for many great developments, not least of which was the end of slavery in America.
-His principled hope was achieved, albeit belatedly.Dr.
-Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+His principled hope was achieved, albeit belatedly.Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 Obama, on the contrary, is a man who embraces the core principle of slavery — the denial of individual sovereignty, i.e., self-ownership.
 His main difference on this score from the slave owners of the past is that, rather than pursuing the contradiction of defending private property while simultaneously defiling it, Obama merely wishes to undo property itself, thus rendering enslavement a universal principle of government.